Benoît Cheyrou: Auxerre

-In 2004, Cheyrou signed with up and coming club AJ Auxerre who were led by former player Guy Roux.
+In 2004, Cheyrou signed with up and coming club Auxerre who were led by former player Guy Roux.
 In his first season with the club, who were also playing in Europe, he was inserted as a starter alongside fellow midfielders Philippe Violeau and Lionel Mathis.
 Cheyrou appeared in 29 league matches starting 28 of them.
 He scored his only league goal of the season in a 2–1 loss to Lyon as Auxerre finished 8th, three points out of the European places.
-In the UEFA Cup, Cheyrou appeared in all 8 matches contested as Auxerre reached the quarterfinals where they lost 4–2 on aggregate to Russian club CSKA Moscow.
+In the UEFA Cup, Cheyrou appeared in all eight matches contested as Auxerre reached the quarter-finals, where they lost 4–2 on aggregate to Russian club CSKA Moscow.
 Cheyrou scored his first career European goal in the Round of 16 second leg match against Dutch club Ajax.
 The goal evened the match 2–2 on aggregate and the club advance 3–2 following an 86th-minute goal from Mathis.
 On 4 June 2005, Cheyrou claimed the first major honour of his career following the club's 2–1 victory over Sedan in the 2005 edition of the Coupe de France final.
 Cheyrou played the entire match as Auxerre earned the title following a 90th minute game-winning goal from Bonaventure Kalou.

 The 2005–06 season saw the arrival of the Dane Thomas Kahlenberg, who Cheyrou formed an impressive partnership with.
 Cheyrou appeared in a career-high 35 matches for the season and also scored two goals, both in shutout victories over Sochaux and Nantes.
 Despite suffering early elimination at the hands of Bulgarian club Levski Sofia in the 2005–06 UEFA Cup, the club rebounded in the league finishing in sixth position and, as a result, qualified for the UEFA Intertoto Cup.
 During the Ligue 1 2006–07 season, Cheyrou was named captain of the team and scored in back-to-back matches in September with Auxerre winning both matches.
-The club reached the UEFA Cup for the third straight season reaching the group stage where they finished a disappointing 4th place in their group.
+The club reached the UEFA Cup for the third straight season reaching the group stage where they finished a disappointing fourth place in their group.
 Auxerre also finished out of Europe in the league standings, which prompted an exodus of players looking to continue playing in UEFA competitions, which included Cheyrou.